 Chronic renal failure is defined as an irreversible decrease of not only glomerular and tubular function but also endocrine renal function.
 It presents as pathologically disturbed excretory and incretionary renal function.
-This damage has to have been exhibited for longer than 3 months.
+This damage has to have been exhibited for > 3 months.

 The incidence of chronic renal failure is approximately 10 cases per 100,000 people.
 In industrialized nations alone, tens of thousands of people are dependent on dialysis because of the widespread contributory causes of chronic kidney failure in these countries.

 The most common cause of chronic renal failure by a significant margin is diabetic nephropathy (Kimmelstiel-Wilson syndrome, diabetic glomerulosclerosis), at 30%–40% of cases.
 Approximately 20% of patients suffer from hypertensive nephropathy.

 Glomerulonephritis is responsible for almost 15% of cases and primarily affects younger people.
 Polycystic kidney disease and tubulointerstitial nephritis are each responsible for approximately 10% of cases.
 Congenital obstructive urinary flow disorders, chronic-recurrent nephrolithiasis, or amyloidosis can permanently damage the kidneys and lead to chronic renal failure.